andrejshulaev/aiohttp-asyncpg-rest-api-service/README.md

 ```
 -> make
-- help:           Show available options with this Makefile
+help:            Show available options with this Makefile.
-- clean:          Clean the docker-container, venv etc.
+clean_all:       Clean the docker-container, venv etc.
-- install_dep:    Install the application and setup venv.
-Use once
+clean_venv:      Clean the venv.
+test:            Run all the tests with pylint.
+install_dep:     Setup venv and install the application.
-- run:            Run the application
+run:             Run the application with simple aiohttp server.
+dev_run:         Run application in a dev mode, where gunicorn workers will reload the application on every change.
 ```

 ---
 ### Usage:

-To get records for last 10 days.
+To get records.
+Default limit is 10

 POST here to add new one.